Satianurag/green-ai-carbon-scheduler/README.md

 **What if we could:**
 - ⏰ Train models when the grid is cleanest (more renewables)?
 - 📊 Measure actual hardware energy consumption, not guesses?
-- 🌍 Cut CO₂ emissions by 79% without sacrificing model quality?
+- 🌍 Cut CO₂ emissions by 78% with acceptable quality tradeoff?

 ---